-Detailed biographies for the current directors are available in the 2023 Annual Report and on the About Us section of IPL's website.
+Detailed biographies for the current directors are available in the 2024 Annual Report and on the About Us section of IPL's website.

-Name of Director Term in office Status Gregory Robinson (Chairman) Director since 25 November 2019 and Chairman since 11 November 2023 Independent non-executive director Bruce Brook Director since 3 December 2018 Independent non-executive director Xiaoling Liu Director since 25 November 2019 Independent non-executive director George Biltz Director since 1 December 2020 Independent non-executive director Tonianne Dwyer Director since 20 May 2021 Independent non-executive director Michael Carroll Director since 6 March 2023 Independent non-executive director John Ho Director since 6 March 2023 Non-independent non-executive director
+Name of Director Term in office Status Gregory Robinson (Chair) Director since 25 November 2019 and Chair since 11 November 2023 Independent non-executive director Bruce Brook Director since 3 December 2018 Independent non-executive director Tonianne Dwyer Director since 20 May 2021 Independent non-executive director Michael Carroll Director since 6 March 2023 Independent non-executive director John Ho Director since 6 March 2023 Non-independent non-executive director Fiona Hick Director since 1 September 2024 Independent non-executive director Mauro Neves Director since 22 January 2024 CEO & Managing Director

-As prescribed under the Board Charter, IPL seeks to have directors with an appropriate range of skills, experience and expertise and an understanding of, and competence to deal with, current and emerging issues in the Company's business.
+As prescribed under the Board Charter, IPL seeks to have directors with an appropriate range of skills, experience, expertise and an understanding of, and competence to deal with, current and emerging issues in the Company's business.

-The Board's oversight of both its own succession plan, as well as those for the CEO and their direct reports, is designed to maintain an appropriate balance of skills, experience, expertise and diversity on the Board as well as in management.
+The Board's oversight of both its own succession plan, as well as those for the CEO & MD and their direct reports, is designed to maintain an appropriate balance of skills, experience, expertise and diversity on the Board as well as in management.

-A summary of the directors' skills and experience as relevant to the Company and the diversity of Board membership as at 20 November 2023 is set out in the table and graphs below.
+A summary of the directors' skills and experience as relevant to the Company and the diversity of Board membership as at 18 November 2024 is set out in the table and graphs below.
 The Board considers that, collectively, the directors possess an effective mix of skills and attributes, with significant commercial, business, operational and financial skills and experience in a diverse range of industries and geographies.